kunkunsh/kunkun-docs/src/content/docs/guides/get-started.md

 ### Open Source and Community-Driven

-All extensions source code are readily available on GitHub at [**KunkunExtensions**](https://github.com/kunkunsh/kunkunExtensions).
-This lets the community contribute, review code, and ensure quality.
+All community extensions are open source and available on GitHub.
+You can find the link to them (including the exactly commit and GitHub action workflow used to build the extension) in the extension store.
+This transparency ensures you know exactly what you're installing.

 ### Explore the Extension Store